 What to consider when outsourcing to the Philippines in 2017

 A young population, a growing economy and a large pool of English speakers are some of the key factors companies looking to outsource should be excited about.
+In fact, the Philippines is one of the world's largest English-speaking nations with a 95% literacy rate.
 However, it’s important to understand how the political, cultural and economic landscape of the Philippines is evolving before setting up shop in this Southeast Asian archipelago.

-For those looking at the Philippines as a potential offshore outsourcing destination, here are some of the key things to consider in 2017 and beyond from experts with boots on the ground in the region.
+For those looking at the Philippines as a potential offshore outsourcing destination, here are some of the key things to consider from the experts with boots on the ground in the region.

-The recent presidential elections in both the United States and the Philippines have led to some uncertainty about the future of U.S. outsourcing in the country.
+The political landscape in both the United States and the Philippines have led to some uncertainty about the future of U.S. outsourcing in the country.
 “Gone are the days of strictly evaluating a location based on its cost,” advises Scott Wilson, consultant and co-author of The Black Book of Outsourcing.
 “Today, companies looking to outsource consider the locations’ environmental, political, social and economic health all part of a sound outsourcing strategy.”

-U.S. President Donald Trump has indicated the possibility of taxing companies that outsource offshore, while many are concerned with the stability of President Duterte’s leadership in the Philippines.
+U.S. political powers have indicated the possibility of taxing companies that outsource offshore, while many are concerned with the stability of President Duterte’s leadership in the Philippines.
 But it’s also important to separate real policy from political rhetoric in both countries, say some experts.

-Mike Larcher, principal at Manila-based consultancy Outsourced, has been asked about the potential risks that the result of the Filipino election might present, including the stability of leadership.
+Mike Larcher, principal at Manila-based consultancy Outsourced, has been asked about the potential risks associated with Filipino politics, including the stability of leadership.
 “I don’t see any geopolitical concerns for businesses,” notes Larcher.
 “All I see is a country bursting with possibility and talented professionals eager to find work,” he says.